Procare Payroll

 How we got to a solution

-The first decision wasn't a UI pattern.
-The biggest early decision was whether to use CheckHQ's boilerplate at all.
+The biggest early decision was whether to use CheckHQ's boilerplate.

 Design decisions